Responsible Job Creation

 Minnesota has long been a world leader in its strict regulatory and environmental review processes for the development of natural resources.
 All mining projects and energy transportation projects must meet or exceed both state and federal regulations as required by law in order to become operational.
 Multiple state and federal agencies are involved from the beginning of each project, ensuring third parties and sound science are used for fair and transparent review.
 The established process works, and projects should be allowed to follow a predictable review process.

-Without the current proposed pipeline projects in Minnesota, shippers would not be able to meet demands supplied by Midwest refineries for secure, reliable crude oil.
+Without the current pipeline projects in Minnesota, shippers would not be able to meet demands supplied by Midwest refineries for secure, reliable crude oil.
 Today, Enbridge supplies 79 percent of the oil refined in the state.
-Communities along the proposed pipeline corridors will enjoy approximately 6,500 jobs in construction, hospitality and other industries, as well as increased retail sales, food and lodging purchases and equipment and materials purchases during construction.
+Communities along the replacement pipeline corridors are experiencing approximately 6,500 jobs in construction, hospitality and other industries, as well as increased retail sales, food and lodging purchases and equipment and materials purchases during construction.

 Enbridge has a strong track record of environmental stewardship and protecting the safety and well-being of employees and local communities.
 Through project-specific environmental protection plans and environmental management practices during construction, short-term disruption and long-term impacts will be minimized.